Azure/azure-service-operator/docs/development.md

 This project utilizes a generic async controller that separates out the Kubernetes controller logic from the corresponding Azure service interactions.
 There are a few extra steps (listed below) you will need to follow while using kubebuilder to generate a new operator.

 1. Clone the repository to your computer.
 Run `go mod download` to download dependencies.
-It doesn't show any progress bar and takes a while to download all of dependencies.
+This may take several minutes.
 2. Ensure you have `Kubebuilder` installed on your computer.
 3. From the root folder of the cloned repository, run the following command